Graduate Admissions

 * At least one of the recommendations should come from a person who can speak to the applicant's academic background and achievement.

-*** The writing sample should demonstrate the applicant's ability to do research appropriate to the degree as well as an ability to communicate effectively in written English.
-Appropriate writing samples include a thesis or representative term papers from previous college-level courses.
+** The writing sample should demonstrate the applicant's ability to do research appropriate to the degree as well as an ability to communicate effectively in written English.
+Appropriate writing samples include thesis chapters or representative term papers from previous college-level courses.

 Procedure for Evaluation of Applicants